I’m a strong writer. Would I still benefit from tutoring?

 Your schedule is full.
 Is there still a chance I can get an appointment?

 Yes, we sometimes have cancellations or are able to add extra hours when our schedule fills, so we offer a Wait List option.
 To join our Wait List and be notified of cancellations or openings, click the waiting list link next to the day of the week on our Scheduler.

-Do I have to visit the Center for tutoring, or can I just e-mail you my draft?
+Do I have to attend a tutorial, or can I just e-mail you my draft?

 I’m not done with my draft.
-Can I still visit the Center?
+Can I still schedule an appointment?

 Sure!
 The tutors are happy to help with any stage of the writing process, from brainstorming and planning to final revisions.

-Can I visit the Center the same day my assignment is due?
+Can I have a tutorial the same day my draft is due?

 Yes, but we strongly recommend that you schedule at least a day in advance in order to leave yourself enough time to revise before your assignment is due.